NayeliGutierrez/Gene-find/README.md

 This Python-based genomic data analysis aims to enhance our understanding of these essential genetic sequences and their implications in insect detoxification mechanisms.
 The main objectives are:

-**1.** Develop a function to efficiently extract genes of interest from one or more genomes.
+**1.** Develop a function to efficiently extract genes of interest from one or more genomes: GeneFind.py

-**2.** Implement a function to filter sequences to the desired base pair (bp) length for targeted analysis.
+**2.** Implement a function to filter sequences to the desired base pair (bp) length for targeted analysis: SeqFilter.py

 **3.** Utilize MAFFT to align the retrieved sequences for accurate comparisons.